San Francisco Parking Meter Replacements, CA, USA

 San Francisco replaced 23,000 parking meters with high-tech, tamper-resistant smart units at the end of 2003 and now the city is talking about smart parking which is hoped to reduce the amount of time drivers spend looking for a park.

 The city is hoping to pilot a system where drivers can check parking availability before arriving at their destination via the internet, handheld devices such as BlackBerrys, or by cell phone.
-Sensors would be embedded in the asphalt to keep track of when a parking spot is empty.

 When the city upgraded its parking meters, the primary goal of the project was to improve San Francisco's parking meter revenues whilst reducing maintenance costs.
 Previously, approximately 1,700 meters were broken or missing at any given time.
 Prior to the project San Francisco's parking meters annually generated $12.5m; far less than expected.
 Officials estimated that there was a loss of over $3m in annual parking revenue due to thieves.